 As we discover when researching The-Origin-Of-Matter , all matter consists of various manifestations of energy .
 The pie chart shown above illustrates the distribution of all matter and energy throughout the Universe according to the latest astrophysical research.

 As can be seen, all Luminous Matter that can be physically observed, accounts for only approximately 4% of the total amount of matter and energy actually making up the Universe.

 The rest is referred to as either Dark-Matter (23%), or the remaining overwhelming amount as Dark-Energy (73%).
 They are referred to as “dark” as opposed to “luminous” because, even though their effects on observable matter can be measurably determined, they themselves are invisible.
 The implications are profound!

 The question remains however: What is Dark-Matter?
-Where is it, and Why can’t we see it?
+Where is it, and Why can we not see it?
 The consensus among cosmologists is that it is primarily composed of a new type of sub-atomic particle that has still to be identified.

 This is not happening so the obvious conclusion is that some mysterious force is exerting enormous gravitational force that is evidently preventing this from happening.
-The matter rtesponsible for this cannot be observed, therefore it is described as dark-matter.
+The matter responsible for this can not be observed, therefore it is described as dark-matter.